BranchMetrics/cpp-branch-deep-linking-attribution/BranchSDK/Windows/README.md

 ![Libraries](./assets/libraries.png)
 ![Libraries Detail](./assets/libraries-detail.png)

 Your app should now build and run.
+See the [TestBed](../../BranchSDK-Samples/Windows/TestBed) app for reference.

 Continue to integration in the next section (Section III of [Integrating the Branch SDK](https://help.branch.io/developers-hub/docs/windows-cpp-basic-integration#integrating-the-branch-sdk)).